ivangolt/mlops_course/README.md

 1. Create two groups of configs(for [preprocessing](config\preprocessing) and for [model](config\model))
 2. Integrated reading of configurations via Compose API into EDA code
-3. Used instantiate to initialise the model
+3. Used instantiate to initialise the model.

 See the [report](docs\Snakemake_Hydra_pipelines.qmd) for details of the implementation in the code